This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Your puppy’s nose is thousands of times more powerful than yours if she can smell the urine in the crate then she might go there again.
 Moving forward, anytime she has an accident make sure you thoroughly clean the crate again.

 If you’re putting blankets or towels in the crate I would consider removing these.
 Puppies usually like going potty on soft surfaces as opposed to hard surfaces.

 Keep your puppy on a consistent feeding schedule.
-Try to make sure you feed your puppy at the same times every day.
-You’ll notice a consistent feeding schedule = a consistent potty schedule.
+Try to make sure you feed your puppy at the same time every day.
+You’ll notice:

 Make sure you take your puppy out to potty (and make sure she goes) right before you put her in her crate for the night.

 By the way, we’ve had puppies potty outside and then immediately potty again inside the house.
 If you are having this problem check out this blog post.

 Talk To Your Veterinarian And Local Dog Trainer

 It’s always a good idea to speak with your local professionals.
 If you don’t already have a local veterinarian or dog trainer then you should start doing some research to find some good ones in your area.